kartik-iitk/MotionPlanning/README.md

 - Clone the repository and `cd ros_ws`
 - Build the directory `colcon build`
 - Source the directory `source install/local_setup.bash`
-- Launch the package by `ros2 launch my_package main`
+- Launch the package by `ros2 run my_package main`

 - You can test the final target point (to be given by decision module) by `ros2 topic pub decision_target_data std_msgs/msg/Float32MultiArray "{data: [0.0, 0.0, 0.0]}"`, where the array has data in format [x, y, theta]